-Gene is a member of the Professional Photographers of America, the Texas Professional Photographers Association, the Austin Professional Photographers Association, the American Photographic Artists, the American Society of Media Photographers, and the North American Nature Photography Association, and the Association of Texas Photography Instructors.
+Gene is a member of the Professional Photographers of America, the Texas Professional Photographers Association, the Austin Professional Photographers Association, the American Photographic Artists, the American Society of Media Photographers, the North American Nature Photography Association, and the Association of Texas Photography Instructors.

 Gene began “chasing the light” over 40 years ago, when his wife gave him his first 35mm camera.
 Although he wistfully recalls the days of simple film cameras, he is grateful that he is no longer constrained by their limitations.
 He feels that the new digital world enables the photographer to express artistic vision in ways unimaginable in the days of film.

 With modern technology, anyone with a cell phone can take a beautiful snapshot.
 Gene believes, however, that the most compelling photographs stir the viewer’s imagination and emotions with a careful arrangement of shapes and colors, the subtle interplay of light and shadow, and just a hint of intrigue.
 At the end of the day, the viewer should be left not only with an appreciation for what the photograph reveals, but also with a longing to know more about what is concealed by a shadow, what is obscured by a touch of blur, what is meant by a gesture, and what is just out of sight around the next corner.
 To quote Diane Arbus “A photograph is a secret about a secret.
 The more it tells you, the less you know."